Program

 Program Overview

-Updated: 15.09.2023 A printed version of this Programbook with the detailed program will be handed out to all participants during the onsite registration.
-A PDF version of the programbook is also available for download here:
+A printed version of the Program book will be provided to all participants during the on-site registration.

-Please note that to save paper the full Abstractbook with all abstracts and particpants list is only available online as PDF to registered participants after login to the registration system.
+Please note that to save paper the full Abstractbook with all abstracts and particpants list is only available online as PDF download for registered participants after login to the registration system shortly before the meeting.

 Poster Table: